-It’s easy to book day treks, or multi-night treks including overnight homestays, through several of the travel agencies that line the central tourist streets of Chiang Rai.
-Unfortunately though, some of the packages offered include elephant riding, so check this before you book.
+It’s easy to book day treks or multi-night treks with overnight homestays through several of the travel agencies that line the central tourist streets of Chiang Rai.
+Unfortunately, though, some of the packages include elephant riding, so check this before you book.

 17. Get Close to Nature at Singha Park

 Singha Park is a picturesque park in the Chiang Rai countryside, several parts of which are a working farm.

 It’s owned by the Singha Beer company, but the focus is on nature and sustainability, not drinking beer.
 There are walking and cycling routes, tea plantations, fruit orchards, ziplines and an adventure rope course.

 There’s a good restaurant too, which I spent a while in, relaxing after all of those activities.
 Click here for directions.